cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

   physical and digital assets.
 - Examine the **modular structure of ILS/LSP**.
-We look at how these products are structured into **modules** (acquisitions, circulation, cataloging, etc.) to handle various library tasks and processes.
+We look at how these products are structured into **modules** (acquisitions, circulation, cataloging, etc.) to handle library tasks and processes.
 - Learn about the **evolution of user interfaces** of these systems.
 We will discuss the transition from **OPACs (online public access catalogs)** to modern **discovery systems**, and how these systems enhance search